-I have experienced a true delayed adverse reaction to these drugs.
-Because of this, over the years I have been primarily interacting with others who have also experienced delayed adverse reactions in an attempt to understand the mechanism.
+I have experienced a true delayed adverse reaction to these drugs and because of this over the years I have been primarily interacting with others who have also experienced delayed adverse reactions in an attempt to understand the mechanism.
 Although made famous by the Flox Report, it is difficult, to say the least, to classify styles of Fluoroquinolone Adverse events.
 For many, delayed adverse events are different than the acute “shotgun” type reactions experienced by many individuals that are more immediately toxic in nature.
-Delayed adverse reactions are less prevalent, but not that uncommon.
-They are harder to catch and, for many, they are never caught.
+Delayed adverse reactions are harder to catch and, for many, they are never caught.
 The reason lies in the very nature of the reaction itself.
 Because of the unique ability of these medications to separate cause and effect, many individuals never make the connection between the medication and their illness.
 Although the notion of pharmaceuticals putting factors in place to create health problems years later is not something new, this behavior, goes against what is taught to most medical students, especially for antibiotics.
-So they almost never get connected back to the drug by a physician and this connection almost always has to be discovered by the patient themselves.
+So the adverse event almost never get connected back to the Fluoroquinolone by a physician and this connection almost always has to be discovered by the patient themselves.
 However, if the patient never connects the dots he/she may never uncover what the root cause of his/her mysterious illness is, or are given a default diagnosis that is a “catch all” for the medical community but really never explains the cause.

 Before I go any further, I believe that a cautionary caveat is in order.
 It is human nature for us to attempt to place ourselves into a predictable pattern of outcome.
 That is why all the internet groups are full of people trying to determine how they are going to react.
 “What is going to happen next?” or “How long will this last?”, are two of the most common questions I get asked.
 Victims turn to the outdated “Flox Report” and/or cling to all types of varied opinions in an attempt to gain certainty.
 I understand, as I have done it myself.
 But, the truth of the matter is that this syndrome creates absolute uncertainty.
 These reactions are tailor-made for the individual according to so many physiological and external factors that it would be futile to try and list them.
 Predicting an individual outcome is like setting a date for the end of the world.
 The minute a prediction is made, this syndrome will come along and prove you wrong.
 The best you can hope for is to learn to psychologically cope with what is happening, take quality care of your body, and hang on.